 3. Should I Find Out My Baby’s Gender?

 Nowadays, most expecting parents choose to find out their baby’s gender during their pregnancy.
 Knowing can help them feel better prepared.
 (You can determine the gender through a blood test as early as 8 weeks or at your 20-week ultrasound).
-Others like to go the old-fashioned route of being surprised in the delivery room.
-I will say, the families that I have worked with that have waited to find out the gender have the most magical experiences.
-Talk to your partner about this and decide what feels right to you.
-Finding out the sex of your baby allows you to:
+Others like to go the old-fashioned route of not finding out the gender and being surprised in the delivery room.

 - narrow down the name instead of choosing one name for each gender